-- A doctor prescribes a medication that’s medically necessary but not on the plan’s formulary
+- A doctor prescribes a medication that’s medically necessary but not on the plan’s formulary.

-- You’re using a drug that moves from the preferred to the non-preferred tier, and you’re unable to use other medications
+- You’re using a drug that moves from the preferred to the non-preferred tier, and you’re unable to use other medications.

-- A doctor prescribes a prescription, but it requires prior authorization or step therapy; however, you don’t feel you can meet the requirements
+- A doctor prescribes a prescription, but it requires prior authorization or step therapy; however, you don’t feel you can meet the requirements.

 - Your plan removes your medication from the formulary, and there aren’t other drugs you can use

-When Is A Formulary Exception Likely to Be Approved
+When Is A Formulary Exception Likely to Be Approved?

-Exceptions are more likely to see an approval when the requested medication is medically necessary for you.
+Exceptions are more likely to see approval when the requested medication is medically necessary for you.
 Your doctor must submit a statement to your plan supporting the exception request.

+If you’re seeking a tiering exception, your doctor’s report must state that the preferred medications would adversely affect you.
 If you’re trying to obtain a formulary exception, your doctor’s statement must indicate that the non-formulary drug is necessary.

 The report must also note that other medications in different tiers would not be as effective or could cause severe adverse reactions.

-How to Determine Part D Formulary Eligibility
+How to Know What Medications are in a Medicare Part D Formulary

 If you have a health insurance agent, they can assist in finding your plan’s formulary list.
 You can check insurance carrier websites to view the drug formularies they offer.

 No time to call right now?
-Just fill out an online rate form and begin the process of comparing plan options today!
+Just fill out an online rate form and begin the process of comparing plan options now!